stuartherbert/getting-hired/interviews-assessments.md

 ## Travelling For Interview And Assessment

 Make sure that you know where your interview will be, and how you will get there.
-Being late for an interview normally makes a terrible first impression, and if the employer is interviewing several candidates on the same day, he may not be able to reschedule your interview for later the same day.
+Being late for an interview makes a terrible first impression, and if the employer is interviewing several candidates on the same day, he may not be able to reschedule your interview for later the same day.

 If you are travelling by public transport, you need to allow time for any train and / or bus changes that you need to make.
 You should consider arriving on an earlier train; that way, if your train is delayed at all, there's still a good chance of making your interview on time.